chadsansing/critical-web-literacy-curriculum/Resources/content-template.md

 ---

 Help us improve this template.
-File an issue or mail our project lead, [Chad Sansing](mailto:chad@mozillafoundation.org).
+File an issue or email our project lead, [Chad Sansing](mailto:chad@mozillafoundation.org).